 Most hosting companies, even the budget ones, offer enough bandwidth to tide you over for the first year or two.

-You would know enough by then to tell the type of data transfer limit you need.
+You would know enough by then to tell the type of digital data transfer limit you need.

 Understanding that sites with less bandwidth take a long time to load is fundamental.

 This is because visitors need to wait their turn.

 Less data transfer rate means your site will be unavailable more frequently since you would have reached the maximum amount of allowed transfer digital data packet.

 Data transfer limits and bandwidth usage becomes a concern if you are expecting a few hundred visitors each day.

 Three primary factors impact bandwidth consumption:

 Average Size Of Website Pages